 - Lead Based Paint Disclosure (required for some) – If built before 1978, each Maryland residential lease must include a lead-based paint disclosure form and EPA-approved pamphlet regarding the dangers of lead paint, plus notice of any known hazards that exist in the rental building to help reduce the health risk associated with living among lead-based paints.

 To learn more about required disclosures in Maryland, click here.

 Maryland Landlord Tenant Laws

-- Warranty of Habitability – Maryland requires all landlords to provide their tenants with adequate hot and cold water access, in-unit heating, plumbing, electric outlets, and fire exits.
+- Warranty of Habitability – Maryland requires all landlords to provide their tenants with adequate hot and cold-water access, HVAC, plumbing, electric outlets, and fire exits.
 These amenities must all be kept in working condition and repaired within a “reasonable” timeframe (usually 30 days).
-If repairs are not provided, an effected tenant can perform a repair and deduct or withhold rent outright.
+If repairs are not provided, an effected tenant can bring action of rent escrow to pay rent into court until the landlord makes the repairs.
+The tenant may not perform a repair and deduct.

 - Security Deposits – Maryland landlords can only charge security deposits valued at up twice the applicable rent rate.
 These deposits must then be returned within the 45 days following a tenant’s lease termination.

-- Lease Termination – Maryland tenants can terminate their month-to-month leases only after issuing 30 days of notice to their landlord.
-Meanwhile, a fixed-term tenant can break their lease early by supplying proof of any of the following exemptions: active military duty, domestic or sexual violence, landlord harassment, or an uninhabitable dwelling.
+- Lease Termination – Maryland tenants can terminate their month-to-month leases only after issuing a 1 months’ notice to their landlord.
+A fixed-term tenant can break their lease early by supplying proof of the following exemptions: active military duty, domestic or sexual violence, landlord harassment, or an uninhabitable dwelling.

 - Settling Legal Disputes – To settle a legal dispute, landlords and tenants in Maryland may file suit in the state’s small claims court.
 These claims cannot exceed $5,000 in value, including those relating to evictions.